-What are HTTP status codes and why do you see them?
+What are HTTP status codes, and why do you see them?

 However, it is also possible that there’s something wrong with the requested content or server.
 It could be that the page is not found, which gives back a 404 error page, or there might be a temporary, technical issue with the server, resulting in a 500 Internal Server Error.
-These HTTP status codes are an important tool to evaluate the health of the site and its server.
+These HTTP status codes are an important tool for evaluating the health of the site and its server.
 If a site regularly sends improper HTTP header codes to a search engine indexing its contents, it might cause problems that will hurt its rankings.

 - 1xx – Informational

 If you ever try to brew coffee in a teapot, your teapot will probably send you the status message 418: I’m a teapot.

 As we’ve said, the list of codes is long, but a few are especially important for SEOs and anyone working on their own site.
 We’ll do a quick rundown of these below:

 This is how it probably should be; a client asks the server for content and the server replies with a 200 success message and the content the client needs.
 The server and the client are happy — and the visitor, of course.
 All messages in 2xx mean some sort of success.

 301: Moved Permanently